coot/purescript-redox/README.md

-There are plenty of other things you can do with the interpreter in this way, e.g. undo/redo stack, optimistic updates, crash reporting, delay actions (or just some actions, via prisms) ...
+There are plenty of other things you can do with the interpreter in this way, e.g. undo/redo stack, optimistic updates, crash reporting, delay actions (or just some actions, via prisms).